Marlins vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Marlins Betting Records & Stats

-- The Marlins have come away with 18 wins in the 35 contests they have been listed as the underdogs in this season.
+- The Marlins have won in 18, or 50%, of the 36 contests they have been named as odds-on underdogs this year.

-- Miami has entered 14 games this season as the underdog by +120 or more and is 7-7 in those contests.
+- Miami is 3-2 this season when entering a game as the underdog by +155 or more on the moneyline.

-- The moneyline set for this matchup implies the Marlins have a 45.5% chance of walking away with the win.
+- The Marlins have an implied victory probability of 39.2% according to the moneyline set by sportsbooks for this matchup.

-- Games involving Miami have gone over the total set by oddsmakers in 30 of 66 chances this season.
+- Games involving Miami have gone over the total set by bookmakers in 31 of 67 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!